-Total solvency capital requirement and total minimum capital requirement
+Totalsolvency capital requirement and total minimum capital requirement

-- The Total Solvency Capital Requirement (SCR) as of 31 December 2022, sum of the basic SCR (BSCR), the Operational SCR, and the adjustment for taxes, amounted to €55.3 million: - The Operational SCR is a measure of the risk of loss resulting from inadequate or weak internal procedures, staff, or systems, or external events.
+- The Total Solvency Capital Requirement (SCR) as of 31 December 2022, • sum of the basic SCR (BSCR), the Operational SCR, and the adjustment for taxes, amounted to €54.7 million: - The Operational SCR is a measure of the risk of loss resulting from inadequate " or weak internal procedures, staff, or systems, or external events.
 It also includes legal risks, but excludes reputational and strategic decision-making risks.
-As of 31 December 2022, the Big Wakam group's Operational SCR amounted to €13.2 million and marks an increase of €1.2 million compared to the previous year due to the increase in Health and Counterparty Underwriting risks. - Deferred tax adjustment is the tax credits associated with the loss of the BSCR and Operational SCR.
-As of 31 December 2022, the adjustment is valued at €1.7 million, up €0.4 million from the previous financial year.
+As of 31 December 2022, Wakam's Operational SCR amounted to €13.0 million and marks an increase of €1.0 million compared to the previous year due to the increase in Health and Counterparty Underwriting risks. - Deferred tax adjustment is the tax credits associated with the loss " of the BSCR and Operational SCR.
+As of 31 December 2022, the adjustment is valued at €1.7 million, up €0.3 million from the previous financial year.